Maine Murderer Keith Coleman Gets Life For Slaying Girlfriend And Her Two Children, Sexually Assaulting 8-Year-Old

 The next day, December 21, Kieth Coleman was arrested for the triple murders.
 He has been behind bars without bail for over two years awaiting trial and sentencing.

-Now, it is unlikely that Maine murderer Kieth Coleman will ever again breathe free air.
+Now, it is unlikely that Maine murderer Kieth Coleman will ever breathe free air again.

 Over the course of his three-week trial, Coleman refused to take the stand in his own defense.
 He also refused to take responsibility for the murders he’s been convicted of committing, passing the blame onto an unknown third-party.